MarlinFirmware/MarlinDocumentation/_development/coding_standards.md

 category: [ development ]
 ---

-Please follow these formatting guidelines and coding standards when contributing code to Marlin.
-Pull requests that don't follow good coding standards will be postponed for cleanup.
+Please follow the formatting guidelines and coding standards below when contributing code to Marlin.
+Pull requests that don't follow the existing coding style closely may be postponed for cleanup.
+Your code reviewer should point out where changes are needed.

 ## Coding Style
 ### Indentation